-Coleman sent us over their Coleman Rocky Mountain 5 family tent for us to test and review, find out what we thought!
+Coleman sent us over their Coleman Rocky Mountain family tent for us to test and review, find out what we thought!
+Was it the best 4 Person Tent?

 Before we had children, camping was our staple weekend away…all we needed to do was throw a tent and some sleeping bags in the car and we were away!
 Camping with children however, requires a little more forward planning and it’s only relatively recently we have felt brave enough to camp again as a family.

-Here are 10 Tips if you want to try Camping with a Baby!
+Click Here for 10 Tips if you want to try Camping with a Baby!

 The Coleman Rocky Mountain 5 is a spacious and comfortable tunnel tent which utlilises fiberglass poles and is advertised as ‘easy to pitch’ and a ‘home from home on the campsite for all the family’.
 We wanted to try the tent out at the Just So Festival but as this was a new tent to us, decided to have a quick go at pitching it at home before we left, just to make sure we were familiar with our new home for the weekend!